Omodaka9375/StatEnv/README.md

 ## 🎯 What Is StatEnv?

 StatEnv is a **Cloudflare Worker that proxies API requests** for your static websites.
-Instead of exposing API keys in your frontend code (where users can extract them), the Worker keeps secrets secure and makes API calls on your behalf.
+Instead of exposing API keys in your frontend code, the Worker keeps secrets secure and makes API calls on your behalf.

 ### ❌ The Problem